-Our services as bond counsel to the Treasury Board have been limited to delivering the foregoing opinion based on our review of such proceedings and documents as we deem necessary to approve the validity of the Bonds and the tax status of the interest thereon.
-We express no opinion herein as to the financial resources of the Commonwealth or the accuracy or completeness of any information, including the Preliminary Official Statement dated October 1, 2009, and the Official Statement dated October , 2009, that may have been relied on by anyone in making the decision to purchase Bonds.
+Our services as Bond Counsel to the Authority have been limited to rendering the foregoing opinion based on our review of such legal proceedings as we deem necessary to approve the validity of the Bonds and to determine the tax status of the interest on them.
+The foregoing opinion is in no respect an opinion as to the accuracy, adequacy or completeness of any information, including the Authority's Preliminary Official Statement dated, 2009, and its Official Statement dated, 2009, relating to the Bonds that may have been relied upon by anyone in making a decision to purchase Bonds.